TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 1. `### Introduction`: A brief summary on what the project is and an overview of what the user will be building.
 Replace the `A BRIEF INTRODUCTION.` text with your own project introduction.

 1. `### OPTIONAL PRE-ASSIGNMENT SECTION HEADING`: A section that contains content that should come before the actual project assignment.
-This section will most likely not be needed for most projects, but when it is needed simply replace the `OPTIONAL PRE-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `OPTIONAL PRE-ASSIGNMENT SECTION CONTENT.` text with your own content.
+This section will most likely not be needed for most projects, but when it is needed, then replace the `OPTIONAL PRE-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `OPTIONAL PRE-ASSIGNMENT SECTION CONTENT.` text with your own content.
 Then add any additional pre-assignment sections. **If the project does not have a pre-assignment section, remove this entire section from the project.**

 1. `### Assignment`: A numbered list of items that describe detailed requirements or user stories that must be followed in order to complete the project.
 Replace the `A REQUIREMENT/USER STORY.` with your own requirement, then add any additional numbered requirement items.
 If an assignment is intended to have multiple lists, each list should include a level 4 heading by replacing the `#### OPTIONAL CUSTOM ASSIGNMENT HEADING` with a proper level 4 heading, otherwise this custom heading can be omitted.

 1. `#### Extra credit`: A bulleted list of items that describe any optional add-ons or user stories that might make a user's project stand out.
 Replace the `AN OPTIONAL ADD-ON/USER STORY.` text with your own add-on, then add any additional bulleted add-on items. **If the project does not have any extra credit items, remove the extra credit section from the assignment.**

 1. `### OPTIONAL POST-ASSIGNMENT SECTION HEADING`: A section that contains content that should come after the actual project assignment.
-This section will most likely not be needed for most projects, but when it is needed simply replace the `OPTIONAL POST-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `OPTIONAL POST-ASSIGNMENT SECTION CONTENT.` text with your own content.
+This section will most likely not be needed for most projects, but when it is needed, then replace the `OPTIONAL POST-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `OPTIONAL POST-ASSIGNMENT SECTION CONTENT.` text with your own content.
 Then add any additional post-assignment sections. **If the project does not have a post-assignment section, remove this entire section from the project.**

 ## Headings